jackonelli/wednesday-world-cup/README.md

 ### Backend setup

 The backend consists of the tightly linked `server` and `db` crates.
-The `db` crate is a pure lib and it provides rust bindings to a `sqlite3` database containing the raw data for the application (teams, games, betters et c.).
+The `db` crate is a pure lib.
+It provides rust bindings to a `sqlite3` database containing the raw data for the application (teams, games, betters et c.).
 The `server` is an executable which needs to be running whenever the application is active.
-It listens for http requests and responds with database data.
+It listens for http requests and responds with or manipulates database data.

 First, setup the database.
+We use a rust object relational mapping _ORM_ called Diesel.
 This requires the `diesel-cli`, get it with:

 ```bash